skoolkid/skoolkit/sphinx/source/commands.rst

                           times.
     -V, --version         Show SkoolKit version number and exit.

-Note that support for TZX files is limited to block types 0x10 (Standard Speed Data Block) and 0x11 (Turbo Speed Data Block).
+Note that support for TZX files is limited to block types 0x10 (standard speed data), 0x11 (turbo speed data) and 0x14 (pure data).

 By default, `tap2sna.py` loads bytes from every data block on the tape, using the start address given in the corresponding header.
 For tapes that contain